Porr3/nfc-amiibo-win/README.md

-# nfc-amiibo
+# nfc-amiibo-win

 This is a tool for spoofing amiibo NFC tags using a PN532 NFC compatible reader/writer with [libnfc](http://nfc-tools.org/index.php/Libnfc).
-This is a very shallow clone of [pimiibo](https://github.com/garrett-davidson/pimiibo), all credits go to the original creator, I only made some edits to have it work on regular Linux.
+This is a fork of [nfc-amiibo](https://github.com/crazyquark/nfc-amiibo), all credits go to the original creator, I only made some edits to have it work on Windows.
+For Linux please use the original git as I have not tested whether the changes made still work on Linux.

 ## Hardware
 1. You can probably use any `libnfc` supported NFC reader/writer(I used the always popular ACR122U)